nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 The add chapter feature allows the user to create new chapters at Module level.

 `AddChapterCommand` facilitates the proposed add chapter feature.
 It extends `AddCommand` with an `AddCommand#prepareResult()` method.
-This method formates message about the result of the action to user in `Ui`.
+This method formats message about the result of the action to user in `Ui`.

 Shown as the class diagram below, because of the inheritance of `AddCommand`, `Command` and `AddChapterCommand`, `Kaji` is able to execute the operation `AddChapterCommand#excute()`.